 The College House, 2015, 22″ x 30,” Handmade Paper, Silkscreen

-Don’t take anything with you, 2018, 11″x14,” Handmade Paper, Intaglio, Relief
+Don’t take anything with you, 2018, 11″ x 14,” Handmade Paper, Intaglio, Relief

 Anywhere but here, 2016, 11″ Diameter, Handmade Paper, Intaglio, Lithograph